Dipolar Weyl semimetals: Dipolar Weyl semimetal

 \subsection{Topology of bulk states}

 By enclosing the band-crossing points by GSs, we determine the net Berry flux emanating from these band singularities to be $2\pi$ up to an overall sign, as illustrated in Fig.~\ref{fig:texture}.
 Therefore, the band-crossing points are unit-strength monopoles of the Berry curvature, and we identify them as WPs.
 When a GS encloses both WPs on a fixed side of the $k_z$-axis, the net Berry flux passing through this surface vanishes.
-The region within the Gaussian-surface is topologically non-trivial, however, as a non-zero net Berry \emph{dipole-flux} pierces the surface.
-The existence of the dipole-flux can be understood by appealing to the topological critical point at $(\dl_3, \dl_\perp) = (0, 0)$: as $\dl_3 \to 0$, the pair of WPs at $|k_z| = \cos^{-1}{\qty(\Delta -2 \pm \dl_3)}$ collide to yield a pair of band singularities at $|k_z| = \cos{(\Delta-2)}$, which act as sources of the dipole-flux (i.e. Berry dipoles; see Fig.~\ref{fig:WPoints}).
-On an infinitesimal Gaussian-sphere enclosing the latter band-crossing points, the Berry flux obtains a staggered form with the northern (southern) hemisphere supporting a $2\pi$ (-$2\pi$) net flux.
+The region within the GS is topologically non-trivial, however, as a non-zero net Berry \emph{dipole-flux} pierces the surface.
+The existence of the dipole-flux can be understood by appealing to the topological critical point at $(\dl_3, \dl_\perp) = (0, 0)$: as $\dl_3 \to 0$, the pair of WPs at $|k_z| = \cos^{-1}{\qty(\Delta -2 \pm \dl_3)}$ collide to yield a pair of band singularities at { $|k_z| = \cos^{-1}{(\Delta-2)}$}, which act as sources of the dipole-flux (i.e. Berry dipoles; see Fig.~\ref{fig:WPoints}).
+On an infinitesimal GS enclosing the latter band-crossing points, the Berry flux obtains a staggered form with the northern (southern) hemisphere supporting a $2\pi$ (-$2\pi$) net flux.
 Thus, for $\dl_3>0$, when a Gaussian surface encloses the monopole-antimonopole pair at $|k_z| = \cos^{-1}{\qty(\Delta -2 \pm \dl_3)}$, a net dipole-flux survives.
-This unusual behavior of the WPs in dipolar WSMs is summarized in Fig.~\ref{fig:crossover}, and further details are provided in Appendix~\ref{app:flux}.
+This unusual behavior of the WPs in dipolar WSMs is summarized with further details in section II.D. of the `Supplemental Materials'/appendices (SM)~\cite{sm}.
 The presence of both monopole and dipole fluxes indicates that topologically non-trivial $k_z$ planes in the BZ are not limited to being 2D Chern insulators.

-Indeed, the $k_z$-planes between $k_z = \pm \cos^{-1}{(\Dl - 2 + \dl_3)}$ (red planes in Fig.~\ref{fig:texture}) support a dipolar version of the Berry flux which does not lead to a finite Chern number.
-In order to emphasize its origin in a staggered distribution of Berry curvature on the $\bs k_\perp$ plane, we call the corresponding topological invariant ``staggered Chern number'', and define it as
+{ Indeed, the $k_z$-planes between $k_z = \pm \cos^{-1}{(\Dl - 2 + \dl_3)}$ (red planes in Fig.~\ref{fig:texture}) support a dipolar version of the Berry flux which reflects the presence of a skyrmionium texture~\cite{skyrmonium} for $\vec n(\bs k)$.
+Skyrmioniums are composed of two oppositely charged but non-overlapping skyrmions; consequently, they do not support a finite Chern number.
+It is possible to define a quantized topological invariant, however, that distinguishes a skyrmionium-carrying plane from an ordinary 2D insulator. } In order to emphasize its origin in a staggered distribution of Berry curvature on the $\bs k_\perp$ plane, we call this topological invariant ``staggered Chern number'', and define it as